What we fund

 "The most benevolent and interested funding organisation I have ever come across." - Community arts worker Pam Schweitzer, Fellow

 We fund UK citizens from all parts of society to research a practical topic overseas that can make a real difference to their community or profession when they come home.
 We award 150 of these Fellowships each year and selection is made on the potential of the applicant and the strength of their idea.

 A successful application must show us:

-- An idea that can make a practical and worthwhile contribution to UK society, in any topic whatsoever.
+- An idea that can make a practical and worthwhile contribution to UK society, in any field whatsoever.

 - A reason why the idea should be researched overseas, anywhere in the world.